-This beautiful phinisi ("Indonesian-style ship") has been custom-built in Sulawesi by the Konjo tribe, who has been building ships for centuries.
-This partner hires and trains locals on as many jobs possible and is a supporter of Raja Ampat SEA center.
-The team avoids single-use plastic and only uses reef-friendly detergent and bathroom amenities as well as biodegradable garbage bags.
+This beautiful phinisi ("Indonesian-style ship") has been custom-built in Sulawesi by the Konjo tribe, who have been building ships for centuries.
+This partner hires and trains locals on as many jobs as possible and is a supporter of Raja Ampat SEA center.
+The team avoids single-use plastic and only uses reef-friendly detergents and bathroom amenities as well as biodegradable garbage bags.
 They're really setting the bar for sustainability!

 Coral Explorers is a very different kind of dive experience - it’s a week where you can explore the world’s richest reefs and have them explained to you by world-famous coral reef science communicator Russell Kelley and Rachel Pears, Great Barrier Reef marine park manager.

-- Where does Komodo come from, how did it get there and where is it going?
+Where does Komodo come from, how did it get there, and where is it going?

-- Why are there so many species?
+Why are there so many species?

-What is THAT Thing?
+What Is THAT Thing?

-- Learn to identify anything from fish to tentacles, to shapes and holes, without being a marine biologist using Russell’s recipes for easy ID.
+Learn to identify anything from fish to tentacles, to shapes, and holes without being a marine biologist using Russell’s recipes for easy ID.

-- You’ll be surprised how with a few simple visual tips, you can put any beastie in a group.
+You’ll be surprised how with a few simple visual tips, you can put any beastie in a group.

 Coral Reef Ecology

-- Why are corals amazing?
+Why are corals amazing?
 How do reefs “work” and why are they so important?

-- Sex on the reef: discover the secret cycles of reef creatures and how to be in the right place to see them
+Sex on the reef: Discover the secret cycles of reef creatures and how to be in the right place to see them

-- Learn about the global and local threats to coral reef health including Crown of Thorns Starfish.
+Learn about the global and local threats to coral reef health including Crown of Thorns Starfish.

 A Typical Day of the Coral Explorers Week: